 Lizzy: Ok, I can only have one thing?

 Anthony: You can have whatever you want!

 Lizzy, “Ok, because I have a list!
-I’m thankful for Jared (Lizzy’s fiance) he’s always showing me off and I just think we need more people like him.
+I’m thankful for Jared (Lizzy’s fiance) he’s always showing me off, and I think we need more people like him.
 I want people to know that I truly do love everybody.
 I want to be friends with everybody.
 I love Jesus!
-And a lot of people are always amazed that I’ve been able to remain so optimistic about this whole thing but really I know I’m just blessed.
+Also, a lot of people are always amazed that I’ve been able to remain so optimistic about this whole thing but really I know I’m just blessed.
 I’m positive probably because of all the people who are around me and support me.
 I still get to live my life because I have the best friends and community anybody could have, and God has my back!”

 You can stay caught up on everything going on around here at AAT by checking out our “Stay Connected” page!
 Make sure you never miss a feature!